Jakeelamb/orbweaver/docs/cli_usage.md

           Limits the memory usage of each chunk when adaptive chunking is enabled.
 Helps prevent out-of-memory errors.

+      --use-gpu
+          Enable GPU acceleration.

+          Use GPU acceleration for computationally intensive operations like suffix array construction and digram counting.

   -h, --help
           Print help (see more with '--help')